Name: Virich Anton Aleksandrovich

 Case History

-In July 2023, Anton Virich’s car was stopped by traffic police officers in the Krasnoyarsk Territory.
-At the same time, he learned that back in 2021 he became a defendant in a criminal case for organizing the activity of an extremist organization and was put on the wanted list.
-He was detained and subsequently moved several times to pre-trial detention centers in different cities.
+In July 2023, Anton Virich’s car was stopped by traffic police in the Krasnoyarsk Territory.
+Then he learned that back in 2021 he was made a defendant in a criminal case for organizing the activity of an extremist organization and was put on the wanted list.
+He was detained and subsequently moved several times to pretrial detention centers in different cities.
 In October 2023, the case was submitted to the Pozharsky District Court of the Primorye Territory in Luchegorsk.
-The prosecutor requested 6.5 years in a penal colony for Virich.
 In April 2024, the believer was sentenced to 6 years and 2 months in a penal colony.
+The court of appeal reduced this period by 2 months.